Biology: The UDC Edge

 Curriculum and Requirements in the UDC Biology Program

-The biology program at UDC offers a bachelor’s of science degrees that requires a 120 credit plan of study for graduation.
-The program is organized around specific knowledge competencies on biology phenomena; tangible skills in research, technology, and the operation of state-of-the-art scientific instrumentation; and the ability to collect, analyze, and present scientific information effectively and to apply this information to solving real-world problems.
+The biology program at UDC offers a bachelor of science degree that requires a minimum of 120 credits to graduate.
+The program is organized around specific knowledge competencies of biology phenomena; tangible skills in research and technology; operation of state-of-the-art scientific instrumentation; ability to collect, analyze, and present scientific information effectively; and apply this information to solving real-world problems.

-Students are also exposed to a variety of different aspects of biology, including:
+Students are also exposed to a variety of different facets of biology, including: